-Malignant hyperthermia is a rare, but life-threatening.
+Malignant hyperthermia is rare but life-threatening.
 Susceptible patients typically have an inherited mutation that results in abnormal ryanodine receptors (RYR-1) or have other myopathies such as Duchenne muscular dystrophy, central core disease, neuroleptic malignant syndrome, and King-Denborough syndrome.
 When a susceptible patient is given certain anesthetic agents, notably halogenated or neuromuscular depolarizing agents, the abnormal RYR-1 cause an unregulated release of calcium ion resulting in excessive skeletal muscle contraction and increased metabolism.
 The initial clinical features present as muscle rigidity elevated heart rate and elevated end-tidal carbon dioxide.
-The person’s temperature becomes elevated along with a metabolic acidosis.
+The person’s temperature becomes elevated along with metabolic acidosis.

-The rapid treatment of malignant hyperthermia is paramount to prevent fatality.
+The rapid treatment of malignant hyperthermia is paramount to prevent a fatality.
 Once malignant hyperthermia is suspected, dantrolene must be given intravenously as it is a ryanodine receptor antagonist.
 It is also important to rapidly cool the patient, give 100% oxygen, and regulate metabolic acidosis.

 Serotonin syndrome and neuroleptic malignant syndrome are other disorders of temperature regulation.
 Although they both present with hyperthermia and are both due to adverse drug reactions, it is important to distinguish them from one another.
 Neuroleptic malignant syndrome (NMS) persists over many days and is depicted by rigidity or the complete loss of voluntary movements.
-Serotonin syndrome is much more rapid, happening over a timespan of hours, and can present with fast movements such as tremor, muscular spasms, and hyperactive reflexes.
+Serotonin syndrome is much more rapid, happening over a time span of hours, and can present with fast movements such as tremors, muscular spasms, and hyperactive reflexes.
 These two reactions must be managed emergently to avoid organ failure, especially if the patient’s temperature goes past 40.5 degrees Celsius.
 There are both physical and pharmaceutical ways to cool the affected patients.
 Physical methods include providing cool towels, ice packs, cooling blanket systems, and intravenous infusion of fluids.
 Pharmaceuticals include sedatives and antipyretics such as paracetamol and NSAIDs.
 (Note that in critically ill patients, it is important to consider the individual patient’s renal function and gastric function before administering NSAIDs.)

 Hyperthyroidism is another disorder of thermoregulation.
 In this endocrine disease, the thyroid is overactive resulting in increased metabolic pathways.
 The core temperature is elevated due to an elevated basal metabolic rate with resultant increased heat production, as well as increased oxygen consumption and ATP turnover.